ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/43_Process Gas and Liquid Handling, Purification, and Storage Equipment/434000 Gas and Liquid Storage.md

 ## Execution

-1. 3.1 Delivery, Storage and Handling
+1. Delivery, Storage and Handling
    1. See Specification Section 01 66 00.
 2. The tank shall be shipped upright or lying down on their sides with blocks and slings to keep them from moving.
 AVOID sharp objects on trailers.
 3. All fittings shall be installed and, if necessary, removed for shipping and shipped separately unless otherwise noted by the contractor.
 4. Upon arrival at the destination, inspect the tank(s) and accessories for damage in transit.
 If damage has occurred, notify manufacturer and engineer immediately.
+1. Installation
-1. 3.2 Installation*   1.
-Install the tanks in strict accordance with the manufacturer’s installation manual and shop drawings.
+	1. Install the tanks in strict accordance with the manufacturer’s installation manual and shop drawings.
 2. Installation will be inspected by manufacturer to verify system flexible connections, venting and fittings are properly installed.
 In addition to on-sight inspection tank system(s) to be reviewed using tank manual check list as supplied by manufacture as listed below.
 3. Manufacturer to provide 1 hour training session to prepare operators to service and maintain the tank system.
 4. Manufacturer’s trained technician to do an onsite inspection of installation.
 	1. Inspection will verify chemical application, plumbing connections, venting, and applicable ancillary equipment such as ladders, restraints, etc.
 	2. A verification of proper installation certificate shall be supplied when equipment passes installation checklist.
 5. Tank manuals will consist of installation check lists, tank drawing(s) as built, fitting drawings referencing nozzle schedule on tank drawing, materials of construction, and recommended maintenance program.
+1. Field Testing
-1. 3.3 Field Testing*   1.
-Tanks shall be hydro-tested for at least 24 hours prior to commissioning.
+	1. Tanks shall be hydro-tested for at least 24 hours prior to commissioning.